-Loan-to-Value ratio is maximum 101%
+• Loan-to-Value ratio is maximised at 100% (or 106% when financing energy saving measures)

 Liquidity risk

 Liquidity risk is the risk the fund is not able to quickly sell an investment for a reasonable price.
 This risk is related to the volume of the fund and the individual positions compared to the volume and liquidity of the investments in the portfolio.